savantadarsh/Exports-PowerBI/README.md

 - **Total Profit**: Aggregates total profit across all products and transactions
 - **Total Revenue**: Calculates the gross revenue from all product sales
 - **Week Number**: Extracts the week number from each transaction date for time-series analysis
+- **Revenue Percentage(%) by Country**: Calculates each country's share of global revenue using the ratio of its sales to overall sales.

 ## **3. Key Insights and Business Implications**
-This dashboard provides interactive and data-driven insights into Universal Export’s financial performance.
-By utilizing filters and dynamic visualizations, it allows stakeholders to explore revenue trends, track product performance, compare sales across regions, and evaluate the impact of logistics decisions.
+This dashboard provides interactive and data-driven insights into Infinity Export’s financial performance.
+By utilising filters and dynamic visualisations, it allows stakeholders to explore revenue trends, track product performance, compare sales across regions, and evaluate the impact of logistics decisions.

 The key insights below highlight how users can extract business intelligence from the dashboard and how these findings can drive strategic decisions.